CrossRealms/Splunk-App-Auto-Update-MaxMind-Database/README.md

   * Optionally you can configure:
     * Proxy URL from UI
       * if your Splunk instance cannot reach the internet directly, you can use proxy url as well.
+      * Proxy URL will be stored in encrypted format, so you don't have to worry if in case your proxy URL contains proxy username and password.
     * Disable ssl validation
       * Only disable ssl validation in case it is absolutely needed.
       * Update the local version of `mmdb_configuration.conf` file and add `is_ssl_verify = false` parameter under `mmdb` stanza.